-The Planning Practice Guidance clearly states that: "mitigation options will need to be locationally specific, will depend on the proposed development and need to be proportionate to the likely impact".
-Examples of possible mitigation measures set out in the Planning Practice Guidance include:

-- Maintaining adequate separation distances between sources of air pollution and receptors; - Using green infrastructure, in particular trees, where this can create a barrier or maintain separation between sources of pollution and receptors; - Appropriate means of filtration and ventilation; - Including infrastructure to promote modes of transport with a low impact on air quality (such as electric vehicle charging points and measures to facilitate and promote cycling); - Controlling dust and emissions from construction, operation, and demolition; and - Contributing funding to measures, including those identified in air quality action plans and low emission strategies, designed to offset the impact on air quality arising from new development.

-Whilst nitrogen dioxide is the pollutant that has led to the designation of the district's three Air Quality Management Areas (AQMA's), of increasing concern is the impact of particulate matter on air quality levels, in particular $PM{2.5}$, as set out in the Government's Clean Air Strategy and the emerging Environment Bill.
-The national Clean Air Strategy (2019) clearly sets out aims to reduce existing exceedances of $PM{2.5}$ concentrations across the UK, so that the number of people living in locations above the WHO guideline annual mean level of $10\mu g/m^3$ is reduced by 50% by 2025.
-On this basis, the Council therefore expects new development to consider the impact of development in relation to both national and WHO air quality standards with the sought outcome of minimising both particulate (PM{10} and $PM{2.5}$) and nitrogen dioxide (NO_2) emissions.

-9.27 Particulate emissions from solid fuel combustion plants are generally greater than emissions from equivalent gas and electric installations and therefore, impact adversely on local air quality.
+- 9.54 The Planning Practice Guidance clearly states that: "mitigation options will need to be locationally specific, will depend on the proposed development and need to be proportionate to the likely impact".
+Examples of possible mitigation measures set out in the Planning Practice Guidance include: - Maintaining adequate separation distances between sources of air pollution and receptors; - Using green infrastructure, in particular trees, where this can create a barrier or maintain separation between sources of pollution and receptors; - Appropriate means of filtration and ventilation; - Including infrastructure to promote modes of transport with a low impact on air quality (such as electric vehicle charging points and measures to facilitate and promote cycling); - Controlling dust and emissions from construction, operation, and demolition; and - Contributing funding to measures, including those identified in air quality action plans and low emission strategies, designed to offset the impact on air quality arising from new development. - 9.55 Whilst nitrogen dioxide is the pollutant that has led to the designation of the district's three Air Quality Management Areas (AQMA's), of increasing concern is the impact of particulate matter on air quality levels, in particular PM{2.5}, as set out in the Government's Clean Air Strategy and the emerging Environment Bill.
+The national Clean Air Strategy (2019) clearly sets out aims to reduce existing exceedances of PM{2.5} concentrations across the UK, so that the number of people living in locations above the WHO guideline annual mean level of 10μg/m3 is reduced by 50% by 2025.
+On this basis, the Council therefore expects new development to consider the impact of development in relation to both national and WHO air quality standards with the sought outcome of minimising both particulate (PM10 and PM{2.5}) and nitrogen dioxide (NO2) emissions and any potential for future exceedances.
+As of 1st October 2022, there have been no monitored exceedances of current PM2.5 or PM10 national/local standards (air quality objectives) in the Lancaster area. - 9.56 Particulate emissions from solid fuel combustion plants are generally greater than emissions from equivalent gas and electric installations and therefore, impact adversely on local air quality.
 Consequently, in urban areas the use of solid fuel installations in new development will be discouraged.